drummondlab/drummondlab.github.io/protocols/_posts/2015-10-30-yeast-rna-isolation.md

 ---
+layout: protocol
+category: protocol
+published: false
 title: "Yeast total RNA isolation protocol"
 author: "Edward Wallace & Evgeny Pilipenko"
-date: "28 October 2015"
 nickname: YeastRNAIsolation
-tags: [RNA]
+tags: [yeast,RNA]
-output: html_document
-html_typeset: pandoc RNA_Isolation_Protocol.md -f markdown -t html -o RNA_Isolation_Protocol.html -s
-pdf_typeset: pandoc -V geometry:margin=0.5in RNA_Isolation_Protocol.md -f markdown -t latex -o RNA_Isolation_Protocol.pdf -s
 ---
+{% include JB/setup %}

 This is a yeast total RNA isolation protocol that works very well and reliably.
 It takes a couple of hours.
 We have also had success with the Zymo Direct-Zol columns which are faster but can be less clean if overloaded.
-For general advice working with RNA consult RNA: A Laboratory Manual from Cold Spring Harbor Press.
+For general advice working with RNA consult *RNA: A Laboratory Manual*, from Cold Spring Harbor Press.

 Use RNase-free water, reagents, and equipment throughout.